Skip to content

 http://example.a.trbcdn.net/md5(kymJ2w55VH4LUMSKGb6ZqA,1704067200)/path/to/file

-External authorization $
+Authorization by External Script $

 External authorization is intended to be able to restrict access to a resource with arbitrary logic described in your authorization script.